Japanther

 The band's album Beets, Limes and Rice, written in the midst of 84-hour performance piece "It Never Seems to End," was released in digital and vinyl format from Recess Records, on CD from Japanther's own Tapes Records, on cassette from Lauren Records, and by Seayou Records in Europe.
 The artwork for the album was created by Monica Canilao.

+Their song "Radical Businessman" was featured in the 2008 game Grand Theft Auto IV on the Radio Broker in-game radio station.

 Their song "The Gravy" was featured in the 2010 skateboarding video game Skate 3.

 When promoting his new musical project Howardian in 2016, drummer Ian Vanek announced that he had quit Japanther "almost three years ago", all but confirming that the band was over after 13 years.